narinluangrath/react-proptypes-runtime-generator/README.md

 - [x] Change __exportPosition to __exportName
 - [x] Make imports relatively using fs.relative
 - [x] Do not run cli unless in root of package
-- [] Write componentMap file by file so you don't run out of memory
+- [ ] Write componentMap file by file so you don't run out of memory
 - [x] Create config file
 - [x] Prefer displayName over name in get-fiber-node-data
 - [x] Also collect __exportPosition, get filename from __filename
 - [x] Import config in server, connect server to cli
 - [x] Chmod the cli
-- [] Implement some dedup logic on server so only the props instance with most data is saved
+- [x] Implement some dedup logic on server so only the props instance with most data is saved
+- [ ] Improve glob pattern to exclude node modules, dist, maybe use .gitignore?
+- [ ] Add save data command to frontend
+- [ ] Add generate stories script

 # CLI